AdobeDocs/commerce-knowledge-base.en/help/how-to/general/check-disk-space-limit-for-magento-commerce-cloud.md

 ---
+description: 'To check how much space you have for each Adobe Commerce on cloud infrastructure environment:'
+labels: Magento Commerce Cloud,disk,disk space,how to,Adobe Commerce,cloud infrastructure
 title: Check disk space limit for Adobe Commerce on cloud infrastructure
-labels: Magento Commerce Cloud,disk,disk space,how to,Adobe Commerce,cloud infrastructure
 ---

+# Check disk space limit for Adobe Commerce on cloud infrastructure

 To check how much space you have for each Adobe Commerce on cloud infrastructure environment: